KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

    - MMM-Farevarsel.js: Line 87, Column 19: Expected a 'break' statement before 'case'. (rule: no-fallthrough)
    - MMM-Farevarsel.js: Line 90, Column 19: Expected a 'break' statement before 'case'. (rule: no-fallthrough)
    - node_helper.js: Line 35, Column 27: 'alertTitle' is assigned a value but never used. (rule: no-unused-vars)
+   - package.json: Line 5, Column 3: Package top-level property "main" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
+   - package.json: Line 6, Column 3: Package top-level property "author" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
+   - package.json: Line 8, Column 3: Package top-level property "repository" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
+   - package.json: Line 12, Column 3: Package top-level property "keywords" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)

 ### [MMM-FastNotes by polarbearjngl](https://github.com/polarbearjngl/MMM-FastNotes)